suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Authenticated Manifests {#authentication-info}

 The suit-authentication-wrapper contains a SUIT Digest Container (see {{SUIT_Digest}}) and one or more SUIT Authentication Blocks.
 The SUIT_Digest carries the result of computing the indicated hash algorithm over the suit-manifest element.
 A signing application MUST verify the suit-manifest element against the SUIT_Digest prior to signing.
-A SUIT Authentication Block is implemented as COSE_Mac_Tagged, COSE_Mac0_Tagged, COSE_Sign_Tagged or COSE_Sign1_Tagged structures with detached payloads, as described in RFC 8152 {{RFC8152}}.
+A SUIT Authentication Block is implemented as COSE_Mac_Tagged, COSE_Mac0_Tagged, COSE_Sign_Tagged or COSE_Sign1_Tagged structures with detached payloads, as described in RFC 9052 {{-cose}}.

-For COSE_Sign and COSE_Sign1 a special signature structure (called Sig_structure) has to be created onto which the selected digital signature algorithm is applied to, see Section 4.4 of {{RFC8152}} for details.
+For COSE_Sign and COSE_Sign1 a special signature structure (called Sig_structure) has to be created onto which the selected digital signature algorithm is applied to, see {{Section 4.4 of -cose}} for details.
 This specification requires Sig_structure to be populated as follows:
 * The external_aad field MUST be set to a zero-length binary string (i.e. there is no external additional authenticated data).
-* The payload field contains the SUIT_Digest wrapped in a bstr, as per the requirements in Section 4.4 of RFC 8152.
+* The payload field contains the SUIT_Digest wrapped in a bstr, as per the requirements in {{Section 4.4 of -cose}}.
-All other fields in the Sig_structure are populated as described in Section 4.4 of {{RFC8152}}.
+All other fields in the Sig_structure are populated as described in {{Section 4.4 of -cose}}.

-Likewise, Section 6.3 of {{RFC8152}} describes the details for computing a MAC and the fields of the MAC_structure need to be populated.
+Likewise, {{Section 6.3 of -cose}} describes the details for computing a MAC and the fields of the MAC_structure need to be populated.
 The rules for external_aad and the payload fields described in the paragraph above also apply to this structure.

 The suit-authentication-wrapper MUST come before the suit-manifest element, regardless of canonical encoding of CBOR.